Economic Opportunities Program

-Bison Gear & Engineering Corp. is a designer and manufacturer of horsepower electric motors, gear motors and gear reducers based in St. Charles, IL.
-Bison Gear has established a culture supporting the acquisition of education and credentials throughout the company.
-They partner with several community colleges to provide scholarships to new and incumbent workers, help these workers acquire workplace credentials and promote similar activity by other businesses.
+Bison Gear has established a culture that supports the employees throughout the company in their efforts to gain education and credentials.
+They partner with several community colleges to provide scholarships to new and incumbent workers, help these workers acquire workplace credentials, and promote similar activity by other businesses.
 Read more »

 In 2011, Discovery Communications launched Discover Your Skills, a multimedia campaign that provides workforce skills and education through a website resource and public service announcements featuring some of the network’ s biggest stars.
 Discovery has also formed partnerships with Montgomery College in Silver Spring, Maryland and Miami Dade College in Miami, Florida.
-The Miami Dade partnership also includes Miami Dade County Public Schools.
-Both partnerships consist of a three core elements: 1) career exploration panels; 2) HR on loan and 3) internship program at Discovery.
 The main goal of the program is to raise awareness about career opportunities and provide students with training and skills needed to succeed in the 21st century.
 Read more »

 DuPont Washington Works partners with West Virginia University at Parkersburg to help meet the regional demand for skilled labor in chemical operations.
 Students complete a one-year program, with alternating courses and paid, on-site job training.
 The program culminates in a Chemical and Polymer Operator Technology Certificate.
 The Learn and Earn program gives students the opportunity to link classroom instruction with practical work experience, and can result in a job opportunity at DuPont or with other polymer companies located in the area.
 Read more »